-Helping Washington for more than 15 years!
+Helping Washington for 20 years!

 Since 1997, SCLC has provided legal advice and representation to low-income individuals with disabilities, in matters related to their entitlement to Social Security disability, and SSI benefits.

 SCLC is a compassionate legal services organization, committed to delivering: